BlackRock sees "slow turn" in global economy in 2013

 However, while appetite for risk assets was rising, and last year's crippling fears of a messy euro break-up have been largely soothed, celebrations of a return to rapid economic growth would be premature, Cameron Watt said.

-"The surprise for next year is that European growth turns out to be incredibly anaemic but not quite as bad as people expect," he said.
+"The surprise for next year is that European growth turns out to be incredibly anemic but not quite as bad as people expect," he said.

 "Whichever way you look at it, economic growth prospects are very poor but it's a question of how poor it turns out relative to expectations."